csci3155/pppl-lab1/instructions.typ

 to use these standard software engineering tools for this lab, we get practice using these tools in the small.

-If you like, you may use this notebook for experimentation.
-However, **please make sure your code is in `Lab1.scala`; this notebook will not graded.**

 == Recursion